 If you are reading this, you are looking at Hoefler&Co.’s latest typeface, Inkwell!
 This one is incredibly special for me.
 Jonathan and I developed this typeface over the last 22 months or so, with it’s origins actually going back over a decade.
 Jonathan has written a fabulous post about Inkwell’s history, philosophies and main ideas here, so I’ll tell a different story —

 It feels like a very long time since Jonathan slid a piece of paper over to me and asked if I’d like to spearhead this project.
 I looked down at the paper, up at him with a bewildered look on my face. “well”, he said, “what do you think?!”
 In my head I was thinking, “umm, why did you write my name and title out on a sheet of paper?!”.
 The small document nearly looked like a hand drawn business card.
-This was my introduction to early Inkwell, then called “Craft”.
-As that may seem crazy now, the early drawings of Inkwell, were very raw.
-Printed in dark grey and at about the same height as handwriting, it was pretty convincing.
-The illusion was bulwarked even further though since many of the forms had a lot of the same idiosyncrasies as his handwriting.
+This was my introduction to early Inkwell, then entitled “Craft”.
+As that may seem ridiculous now, the early drawings of Inkwell were very raw.
+Printed in dark grey and at about the same height as handwriting, it was convincing.
+The illusion was bulwarked even further since many of the forms had a lot of the same idiosyncrasies as Jonathan’s handwriting.
 I was tricked and it felt amazing.
 I let out what most likely was a hysterical giggle in acceptance.

 Let’s fast forward to November 2015.
-Jonathan may have seen this interest of mine, and thought I could add something to Inkwell.
-For this, I am eternally grateful!
+Jonathan may have seen this interest of mine, and thought I could add something special to Inkwell.
+For this, I am quite grateful.
 It was an absolute pleasure to work on this project.
-As with many projects, I learned so much about type design throughout the development.
-As a big fan of the eclectic, whimsy, and just having fun with type, if Inkwell brings you even a smidgen of joy, then I’ll consider it a win. – JB
+The moment you think you understand a subject is the best time to challenge your expectations and expertise.
+Inkwell did that for me in spades.
+I’m a big fan of having fun with type so I hope Inkwell brings you even a smidgen of joy.
+If so, I’ll consider it a victory. – JB

 Operator